JeremiahKaren/35percent.github.io/_posts/2020-03-01-final-heygate-application-planning-committee-misled.md

 ---
 layout: post
-title: "Elephant Park - planning committee misled?"
+title: Elephant Park - planning committee misled?
 published: true
-subtitle: "Lendlease fails to declare public funding for affordable housing"
+subtitle: Lendlease fails to declare public funding for affordable housing
 ---

 Developer Lendlease failed to disclose at [Last week's planning committee meeting](http://35percent.org/2020-03-01-final-heygate-application-planning-committee-misled/) that it was in receipt of public funding, which could have increased the amount of affordable housing at Elephant Park (aka the Heygate estate regeneration).